tangjm/percolationanimation/README.md

 - [x] Basic visualisation

+UI

 - [ ] Change grid size
 - [ ] Change size of each site
 - [ ] Invert colours
 - [ ] Revert to previous positions
+- [ ] Option to run simulations in parallel or in sequence.

+Statistics

-- [ ] Add statistics for the percolation threshold
+- [x] Add statistics for the percolation threshold
-- [ ] Mean threshold
+- [x] Mean threshold
-- [ ] Standard deviation for the threshold
+- [x] Standard deviation for the threshold
-- [ ] Have multiple instances of the percolation grid and perform many Monte Carlo simulations to estimate the percolation threshold.
+- [x] Have multiple instances of the percolation grid and perform many Monte Carlo simulations to estimate the percolation threshold.

 Learnings